How to record a trust’s spending on expenses

 In the form that opens, record:

-- The expense being paid for.
+The expense is paid for.
 You may either select an existing expense account or create a new account to record the expenditure against.

 You have the option to record where the funds for the expenditure came from.
 You can select from any existing account you have set up from the drop-down menu, or create a new account if required.